 We recognize various holidays during the year with special arts and crafts projects.
 On Halloween Day, the children may come to school dressed in a costume of their choice, and on Valentines Day, they may bring valentines to hand out to all the children.
 If parents would like to share information about a holiday your family celebrates, we welcome you to do so.
 Please arrange this with your child’s teacher.

 We celebrate each child's birthday in class.
 We discourage handing out "goody bags", but we invite you to bring a small snack like cookies, brownie bites, or mini muffins to share with the class for snack.
 Please talk to your teacher before their birthday to discuss details.

 SOUND OF THE WEEK

 Shortly after the beginning of the school year, we will introduce the Sound of the Week.
-The children can bring a small item that begins with that sound (i.e. "C" for cat), and if they would like to, they can bring something for that sound each day that week.
+The children can bring a small item that begins with that sound (i.e. "C" for cat), and if they would like to, they can bring something for that sound on Tuesday that week.
 If they forget the sound, or the item doesn't begin with the sound for that week, it's OK-we'll get creative and make it work!

 SHOW AND TELL

 Sharing something of value with friends is a fulfilling experience.
 Our sharing day is every Thursday.
 In consideration of time, space, and fairness, we ask that the children bring only ONE item each week.
 This limitation also encourages the child to decide on what he or she considers truly special.
 The show and tell does NOT have to begin with the sound of the week.

 After the first two months of familiarization with the school routine and materials, the children and teachers are prepared to welcome any parent who wishes to visit their child’s class.
 Please arrange a time with your child’s teacher, as we like to limit visitors to one at a time.
 We open the school at this time to other prospective student's parents as well.
 When you are visiting, we ask that you move quietly around the classroom and observe.
 The teacher will be happy to answer questions after school.